Craps: All About the Craps Game

 Dice Combinations

-- 2, 3, or 12 – These numbers are known as the “craps numbers” and if the dice show any of them, “right” players lose, while “wrong” players win.
+• 2, 3, or 12 – These numbers are known as the “craps numbers,” and if the dice show any of them, “right” players lose while “wrong” players win.
 The round ends.

-The player who is the shooter in the new round is required to place one of the two basic bets in craps – either the Pass Line or the Don’t Pass bets, which will be explained in detail below.
-For the rest of the players at the table, these bets are optional.
-Sometimes, betting on the Pass and the Don’t Pass is called “win” and “don’t win” or “right” and “wrong” betting.
-Don’t win or wrong bettors are considered to play with the casino and against the other players.
+The shooter in the new round must place one of the two basic bets in craps – either the Pass Line bet or the Don’t Pass bet, both of which will be explained in detail below.
+For the other players at the table, these bets are optional.
+Sometimes betting on the Pass and Don’t Pass is referred to as “win” and “don’t win” or “right” and “wrong” betting.
+“Don’t win” or “wrong” bettors are considered to be playing with the casino and against the other players.

 Pass Line